-The cornerstone of WorkSafeNB’s investment philosophy, by staff and the Outsourced Chief Investment Office (OCIO) and the governing fiduciaries, is due diligence.
+The cornerstone of WorkSafeNB’s investment philosophy, by staff, the Outsourced Chief Investment Officer (OCIO) and the governing fiduciaries, is due diligence.

 The Board of Directors has developed investment principles outlining their philosophy and beliefs.

-I. Governance: The Board of Directors believes in establishing clear and unambiguous governance principles, which enunciate the roles and responsibilities of all parties involved in the investment of funds, including the Board of Directors, the Finance and Investment Committee, staff, and external service providers.
+I. Governance: The Board of Directors believes in establishing clear and unambiguous governance principles, which enunciate the roles and responsibilities of all parties involved in the investment of funds, including the Board of Directors, the Finance and Investment Committee, WorkSafeNB staff, the OCIO, and external investment managers.

 An effective governance structure is the foundation of a successful investment management program.
 Governance structures ensure that all parties fulfill their due diligence requirements, understand their roles and responsibilities and create accountability for the various decisions involved in developing and implementing the investment management function.
-Proper governance improves risk management; investment performance, and ensures efficient decision making processes for the Board of Directors, the Finance and Investment Committee (the Committee), and staff and the OCIO.
+Proper governance improves risk management; investment performance and ensures efficient decision-making processes for the Board of Directors, the Finance and Investment Committee (the Committee), staff and the OCIO.

-Accordingly, WorkSafeNB has adopted the following basic decision-making structure:
+Accordingly, WorkSafeNB has adopted the following decision-making structures for the OCIO-managed assets and of the non-OCIO-managed assets:

 Level | Policy | Strategy | Implementation |